-The heat is on!
-But instead of schlepping your crew to an air-conditioned mall (AGAIN), hit up a strategically shaded playground instead.
+The heat is definitely on!
+Your first instinct might be to schlep your crew to an air-conditioned mall where you’ll spend your life savings on Dippin Dots and movies!
+Hit up a strategically shaded playground instead!
 You’ll save a ton of money, and the kids can run off all of their energy (sans a sunburn).
-Courtesy of an abundance of shade trees, oversize umbrellas and covered play structures, keeping your cool really is a walk in the park at these play places.
+Courtesy of an abundance of shade trees, oversize umbrellas and covered play structures, keeping your cool really can be a walk in the park.

 This 888-acre park has it all: mini golf, an ice cream parlor, boat rentals, an ice cream parlor, a 4.7-mile flat trail, a mini train, an ice cream parlor, a carousel, several playsets situated among the trees to keep them cool and shaded – and did we mention an ice cream parlor?
 Check the website for details on events such as the Full Moon Boat Tour ($6, July 26 at 8:30 p.m.) for ages 6 and up and Campfire Saturdays: Stargazing ($6, 8:30 p.m.) for ages 3 and up.